 Storybooks will die the day we run out of stories to tell.
 That’s not happening anytime soon.

-Prior to that, marketing and publishing for us creatives had always been a healthy trinity of print, digital and events.
-The double-dip recession took care of the print part.
+Before the double-dip crash, marketing and publishing for us creatives had always been a healthy trinity of print, digital and events.
+That Great Recession took care of the print part.

-It was around this time, whilst finishing my MSc in (ironically) Digital Anthropology, that Zarina and I thought up the idea of talking about books and e-books for the 2011 London Design Festival.
+It was around this time, whilst finishing my MSc in (ironically) Digital Anthropology, that the Creative Director and I thought up the idea of talking about books and e-books for the 2011 London Design Festival.

 The original title was “What is to become of books?”.
 I lamented about the state of publishing and my own job situation, and Zarina sighed:

 That became the strapline for our 2011 event.

 Cut to: 2017.
 This summer, we saw the back of Season 7 of the Game of Thrones (GOT).
 Never before has a story that originated from a series of fantasy books gripped the global audience like this.
 Not even Harry Potter came close.

 You may argue that GOT is a product of recession.
 Movies became too expensive to produce, and so television provided a more accessible distribution channel for storytellers of moving images.

 the hardware preferred by techies.”